Graylog2/documentation/pages/getting_started/planning.rst

 ^^^^^^^^^^^^^^^^^
 **"How will you collect it?"**

 After a list of event sources has been determined, the next step is to decide the method of collection for each source.
 Although many hardware and software products support common methods such as sending log data via syslog, many do not.
+Understanding the answer to these questions is critical:
-It is critical to understand what method each event source uses and what resources that may require.
+*What method does each event source use?
+*What resources are required?
 For example, if a log shipper will be required to read logs from a local file on all servers, a log shipper must be selected and tested prior to deployment.
 In other cases, proprietary API’s or software tools must be employed and integrated.

 In some cases, changes to the event sources themselves (security devices, network hardware or applications) may be required.
 Additional planning is often required to deploy and maintain these collection methods over time.